emqx/emqx-docs/en_US/data-integration/rule-actions.md

 The console output action is used to view the output results of rules.
 The results will be printed to the console in the form of logs.

-If the emqx is started by the `emqx console`, the results will be printed to the foreground.
+If the emqx is started with `emqx console`, the results will be printed to the foreground.
 If the emqx is started with `emqx start`, the results will be printed to `erlang log.*` under the log dir of EMQX.

-Format of the output:
+### Output Format

-It prints the `[rule action]` header and the rule ID in the first line.
+In the first line it prints the `[rule action]` header followed by the rule ID.
-Printing from the second line is divided into two parts:
+The outputs from the second line is divided into two parts:

 - The `Action Data` section is the output result of the rule.
 The fields contained in `Action Data` can be referenced in the form of `${field name}` in the action parameters.